Smruthirp/ML-projects/README.md

 # ML-projects
 HEY!!
 This is Smruthi.
-This folders contains all the files of projects I worked on, in ML.
+This folder contains all the files of projects I worked on, in ML.